-When a student is identified as habitual truant (fails to comply with the attendance contract and intervention plan and has accumulated two (2) or more additional unlawful/unexcused absences), the administrator may schedule an additional conference to address the continued attendance concerns.
-The school may also complete the Family Court Referral Packet for court action and send to the Attendance Supervisor.
+When a student is identified as habitual truant (fails to comply with the attendance contract and intervention plan and has accumulated two (2) or more additional unlawful/unexcused absences), the attendance clerk will schedule an additional conference to address the continued attendance concerns.
+The school will also complete the Family Court Referral Packet for court action and send to the Attendance Supervisor.